 I’m an agent with D4EO agency as of September 2018 and I’m currently building my client list.
 Before coming to D4EO I worked with other agencies including Inklings, Holloway, and Folio.
 I also have experience as a freelance editor on the traditional and indie side of publishing.
 Below is a list of what I’m looking for, but my Goodreads page is also a great way to get a feel for what I like to read.
 Check my Twitter for updates on when I’m open and closed as well as where I am in my query box.
 Check the bottom of this page for conferences and other events I’ll be attending.
+If you have queried other D4EO agents, you may query me as well just not at the same time please.
 Query me here

 Genres I represent in adult and young adult: